Create a teaming interest

 After you create a teaming interest, GovTribe writes an anonymized public title and summary that other vendors see before they send you a teaming request.
 The generated text uses your selected role (Prime or Sub) and your intake-question answers as input.
 Your raw answers are never shown directly.
 GovTribe is designed to keep your vendor name and any unique identifiers out of the generated text, and it runs an extra check on the generated output that discards it if your vendor name slips through.
 When that check trips, your interest keeps the generic Looking for subcontractors or Looking for prime contractors label until a future regeneration succeeds.

-The same public title and summary are what other vendors see on the opportunity's Teaming tab and on incoming teaming requests until a request is accepted.
+The same public title and summary are what other vendors see on the record's Teaming tab and on incoming teaming requests until a request is accepted.
 Only after the recipient accepts does GovTribe reveal your vendor name and logo.
 For more on what is and is not visible before acceptance, see Respond to teaming requests.

 Teaming interest statuses